outovhush/revops-portfolio/README.md

 #### 👉 Ad-hoc reporting outside CRM

-__Goal:__ Evaluate and benchmark historical leadgen channel performance in terms of MQL, SQL throughput and conversion rates.
-Since the CRM's built-in reporting tools are limited, pull data through the API, clean and transform it to build custom visualization.
+__Goal:__ Evaluate and benchmark historical lead generation channel performance in terms of MQL, SQL, throughput and conversion rates.
+Since the CRM's built-in reporting tools are limited, pull data through the API, clean and transform it to build custom visualizations.

 __Skills:__ Leadgen KPI's, Data analysis and Visualization, HubSpot API, Python/Pandas